A Series of Articles on the Science Behind COVID-19

-By: Pamela Zeitilin, MD, MPhil, PhD, pediatric pulmonologist, chair of the Department of Pediatrics at National Jewish Health
+By: Pamela Zeitlin, MD, MPhil, PhD, pediatric pulmonologist, chair of the Department of Pediatrics at National Jewish Health

 The vast majority of children who develop COVID-19 have mild or asymptomatic infections, but in both cases they can transmit the disease to others of any age.
-Because children under the age of 21 make up about 25 percent of the U.S. population, it may be difficult to reach herd immunity until children are fully vaccinated.
+Children under the age of 21 make up about 25 percent of the U.S. population.

 If you are concerned about the COVID-19 vaccine because your child has severe allergies, asthma, food allergies or other chronic health conditions, remember that complications are rare, and we encourage you to talk with your child’s specialist to determine what’s best for your child’s health needs.

 A very small number of people with a history of allergies have developed severe allergic reactions after receiving the vaccine.
 If your child is receiving their vaccinations at National Jewish Health for Kids, the clinic staff will ask about your child’s history of allergic reactions and ask you to remain at the vaccine site 15 to 30 minutes after receiving the shot to make sure your child does not develop an allergic reaction.
 All vaccination sites are equipped with medications to treat allergic reactions.

 Reasons to Get the Vaccine